akayakyildiz/ai-prompt-systems-portfolio/case-studies/cro-landing-page-evaluation.md

 # Case 1.1 — CRO Landing Page Optimization (B2B SaaS)

+Outcome:
-**Outcome:** A reusable prompt system that audits a landing page, identifies conversion blockers, and produces A/B-test-ready copy variants with hypotheses and measurement plan.
+A reusable CRO prompt system that audits a B2B SaaS landing page, pinpoints conversion blockers, and delivers A/B-test-ready copy variants with explicit hypotheses and a measurement plan — enabling faster, more confident experimentation by growth teams.

 ---